IanFinlayson/ancient/PowerBreakout/Readme.txt

 Thanks for downloading PowerBreakout!
-This program is released under the GPL.
+This program is released under the MIT.

 Enjoy
 -Ian Finlayson